Mindfulness [Of] Buddha’s Essential Method

-[This] one method of [attentive] listening, [is] truly [the practice of] mindfulness [of] Buddha’s essential method, [as] regardless [of] which person, [all are able to] equally have benefits without harm, [with] meritorious virtues [that are] extremely profound.
+[As this] one method of listening, [is] truly mindfulness [of] Buddha’s essential method, regardless [of] which person, [all are able to] equally have benefits without harm, [with] meritorious virtues [that are] extremely profound.

 Pure Land Tradition’s 13th Patriarch Great Master Yìnguāng